efficient/libcuckoo/README.md

 libcuckoo
 =========

-libcuckoo provides a compact hash table that allows multiple concurrent reader and writer threads.
+libcuckoo provides a high-performance, compact hash table that allows multiple concurrent reader and writer threads.

 The Doxygen-generated documentation is available at the